-Due to developments in the energy market and increased spring operations such as those following the 2018 order of the U.S. District Court of Oregon, Bonneville expects reductions in its near-term revenue.
-For Bonneville, this Extension is part of its approach to improved cost management of the Bonneville Fish and Wildlife Program.
+Due to developments in the energy market and increased spring spill operations such as those following the 2018 order of the U.S. District Court for the District of Oregon, Bonneville expects reductions in its near-term revenue.
+For Bonneville, this extension is part of its approach to improved cost management of the Bonneville Fish and Wildlife Program.

-The provisions in the 2008 Agreement that are unchanged and remain effective under this Extension are listed in Attachment B: Provisions from the 2008 Agreement that Remain in Effect.
+The provisions in the 2008 Agreement that are unchanged and remain effective under this Extension are listed in Attachment B: Provisions of the 2008 Agreement that Remain in Effect.